chandanhpcic/docs/source/manual/how-tos/stunnel.rst

 Stunnel
 ================

-Stunnel in OPNsense can be used to forward tcp connections securely using TLS mutual authentication.
+Stunnel in Reticen8 can be used to forward tcp connections securely using TLS mutual authentication.
 Although the application itself supports authentication based on pre-shared keys, our plugin only supports certificate based authentication, which is more secure but comes with more (connect) overhead (https://www.stunnel.org/perf.html).